martinqt/GitExtensionsDoc/source/settings.rst

     .. setting:: On Event

       Select when this command will be executed, either before/after certain Git commands, or displayed on the User Menu bar.
+      Since the git pull command includes a fetch, before/after fetch events are triggered on pure fetches as well as on pulls.

       .. setting:: Icon